We Can Help

 Why can I bypass 2 Factor Authentication to login to the current site my browser is on?

-Clear your Local Cache:
+Clear your Local Cache after each browser session:

 - Log into LastPass

 - Click on the LastPass Icon > Tools > Advanced Tools > Clear local cache